pcericm/thermal-invariant-engine/README.md

 1. **Cap creates the ceiling.** The PID's accumulated output (integral) is continuously capped at `KP × error × 1.5`.
 As the zone approaches setpoint, the cap tightens and forcibly pulls duty down.
 This manufactures a controlled droop — rooms intentionally sink 0.5–1.5°F below setpoint overnight.

-2. **Solar brake cuts into the ceiling.** When the brake is active (e.g., 0.65), it multiplies the entire output by 0.65, compressing the cap curve further.
-At 0.5°F error: the unbraked cap allows 23% duty, but the braked cap only allows 15%.
+2. **Solar brake cuts into the ceiling.** When the brake is at maximum (0.30), it multiplies the entire output by 0.30, compressing the cap curve dramatically.
+At 0.5°F error: the unbraked cap allows 23% duty, but the braked cap only allows 7%.
 The PID cannot compensate because the cap prevents Y from climbing high enough to offset the brake.
 This is the key — the cap and brake **double-team** the PID, carving out a thermal void in the slab.

 3. **Solar gain fills the void.** When the sun arrives, the slab is slightly below its fully-charged state.
 Instead of the solar radiation pushing a 68.0°F slab to 69.5°F (overshoot), it pushes a 66.5°F slab to 68.0°F (absorbed perfectly).
 The thermal headroom created by the cap+brake duo absorbs the free solar heat without comfort penalty.